-Jerusalem has an extensive public bus service, and most drivers speak English, but most bus services stop over Shabbat (from sundown on Friday to sundown on Saturday) which means that tourists have to find alternative transport at these times.
-Bus 99 is a hop-on hop-off service that visits all main tourist attractions in the city and this is a great way to get around and familiarise yourself with the city.
+Jerusalem has an extensive public bus service, and most drivers speak English.
+Most bus services stop over Shabbat (from sundown on Friday to sundown on Saturday), which means tourists have to find alternative transport at these times.

 Become our Jerusalem Travel Expert